Registration is Now Open

 When are classes held?

-Our Elementary Faith Formation classes are held on Sundays, concurrent with the Worship service.
-We begin in the sanctuary with the congregation where children engage in the service and are one with our church community.
+Our Elementary classes are held on Sundays, September through June, concurrent with the Worship service.
+We begin in the sanctuary with the congregation where children engage in the service with our church community.
 Following a brief “Time for Wonder” story sharing, where the children are invited to gather around the chalice, the congregation sings everyone off to the classroom wing where fun, learning and spiritual exploration awaits!
 Parents and caregivers are welcome to sit in on the classes at any time with their children especially as they adjust to the new environment.

 What does the curriculum include?